 Twice a year the members of The Church of the Transfiguration are asked to donate clothing and household items to support struggling individuals and families in the Rochester Area.
 These projects had provided needed goods for many individuals.
 Responding to the call of the Gospel and Catholic Social Teaching (expressed in the Option for the Poor and Vulnerable) to share resources with those who are struggling to meet daily clothing and household needs Contact Jan Maguire at 248-2286 if you would like to assist with this ministry.

 Please consider assisting with our funeral receptions by offering baked goods.
 Cookies, cakes, brownies and various sweet breads are a welcomed and wonderful way to reach out to others when you may not be able to assist directly with the funeral reception.
 If you are interested, please contact Margie Benza at the parish office at 248-2427.

 Funeral Reception Committee

 It is in the kind, helpful hands of others that bring comfort to grieving families during a difficult time.
 It is a priceless gift of hospitality from our community as we extend the hands of Christ to others.
 Offer your helping hands and comfort to families who wish to sit with family and friends in sharing a meal and memories of their loved one.
 Responsibilities would include assisting the coordinator and other ministers with set-up, serving and clean-up.
-Please contact Margie Benza or Tim Smith at 248-2427 with interest
+Please contact Margie Benza at 248-2427 with interest.